 Thanks to the Italians for the Espresso!

-This surefire wake-me-up-now coffee beverage requires an Espresso Machine.
-And procuring it can be expensive (but one fantastic investment).
-It will cost you around 11K – 110K Php, depending on the features.
-And the best tasting Espresso I had was prepared from a digital Espresso machine.
+This surefire wake-me-up-now coffee beverage requires an Espresso Machine, procuring it can be expensive (but one fantastic investment).
+It will cost you around 11K – 110K Php, depending on its features.
+And one of the best tasting Espressos I had was prepared from a digital Espresso machine.

-This digital Espresso machine grounded the coffee beans, boiled the water, and poured the steaming Espresso into my cup — all with a single press of a button.
-And the aroma, the texture, the fresh coffee bean flavor, and the full crema were in perfect blend.
+This digital Espresso machine has a built-in grinder that prepared the coffee beans, boiled the water, and poured the steaming Espresso into my cup — all with a single press of a button.
+And the aroma, the texture, the fresh coffee bean flavor, and the full crema were perfect.
 It was not good — it was great.

-That coffee experience was so unforgettable (and it even visited my dreams).
-So I searched for this machine.
-Then I found out that it will cost me around 50K – 65K Php to have one (poor salesman, I had four cups during the sales demo); sadly, I could not afford it — for now (always think positive).
+That coffee experience was so unforgettable (and it even visited my dreams), so I searched for this machine.
+Then I found out that it will cost me around 50K-115K Php to have one (poor salesman, I had four cups during the sales demo); sadly, I could not afford it — for now (always think positive).
 Someday, someday, someday, someday…

 The unique taste of Espresso from the Moka Pot can be achieved.
 The only missing was the full flavor of crema.
 But everything else is good.
 Although there are claims that a full crema can be achieved in the later versions (the Brikka model).
 Soon, we will find out.